 Table of Contents:

-Living in Boston is an incredible life experience.
+In 1630, Puritan colonists from England founded Boston, Massachusetts.
+Today, living in Boston is an incredible life experience.
 From the diversity of people, shopping opportunities, world-class museums, four-star entertainment, and cutting-edge food and drink – it’s a truly top-notch and memorable experience.

 Boston is big enough to offer all of the standard metropolitan pleases, but is small enough that you can walk it.

 The founding of our country is displayed nowhere better than in Boston; and driving the country to where it is today.
 From the Bunker Hill Monument, the Boston Harbor of the infamous Boston Tea Party, and the Old North Church where Paul Revere warned his fellow patriots that the British were coming, historical sites and museums celebrating the roots of American history are planted deep in this city of our founding fathers.

 Oregon is a study in contrasts.
 It has 363 miles of the most breathtaking coastline you’ll encounter anywhere in the world.
 But it also has dense forests, mountain ranges, and high desert country.
 Here’re the 10 Best Cities to Live in Oregon…

 Baseball fans have flocked to Fenway Park, the oldest (and smallest) ballpark still used by Major League Baseball, since 1912, to cheer on their beloved Red Sox, and Boston is also the birthplace of some major musical and theatrical groups, including the band Aerosmith, the Blue Man Group and many more.